jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

 REFACTOR: make it better
 -------------------------

-The problem with this solution is that no matter what value I send to the `Telephone.text` :doc:`method <functions>` it will always return `'I received this message: hello'`.
+The problem with this solution is that no matter what value I send to the `Telephone.text` :doc:`method </functions/functions>` it will always return `'I received this message: hello'`.
 I need to make it more generic so it returns a value that is dependent on the input

 RED: make it fail
 ^^^^^^^^^^^^^^^^^